 A Party for His Life will be held in the future in Philadelphia for family and dear friends.
 This is in respect of family schedules, COVID restrictions and travel concerns.
 We will also hold a virtual service simultaneously for those who are interested.
 In lieu of flowers, contributions may be made in memory of Jim to either of the following: Monroe Community College MCC Foundation, 1000 East Henrietta Road, Rochester, N.Y.
 14623 or Lollypop Farms Humane Society Equine Program using their website.
 Fun times and fond memories can be noted on the Merton Kays Funeral Home website.

-To plant a tree in memory of James Ward, please visit Tribute Store
+To plant a beautiful memorial tree in memory of James Ward, please visit our Tree Store

 Merton H. Kays Funeral Home maintained its grand and spacious home like environment that so many families appreciate.
 While keeping with its historic features the funeral home is a very large facility offering families the space they need while ensuring the costs to families is kept competitive or below other funeral homes in the surrounding area.

 59 Monroe Street Honeoye Falls, NY, 14472 Phone: (585) 624-1120 Fax: (585) 624-3228